 Group 3: Children from 6 - 12 years, body weight in between 22 - 36 kilos, height in between 110 - 145 centimeters.

-If there are monkeys jumping from tree to tree above you, you’re seeing a Toucan, or a coati appears on the side of the road, you’ll have absolutely no problem to stop while travelling in a car through this remarkable tropical paradise.
+If there are monkeys jumping from tree to tree above you, you’re seeing a Toucan, or a coati appears on the side of the road, you’ll have absolutely no problem to stop while traveling in a car through this remarkable tropical paradise.
 If you achieve that the road trip is a pleasant and funny thing for the whole family, there is no reason to not do it.
-So, let’s go and enjoy discovering Costa Rica on four wheels, a fantastic, child friendly country.
+So, let’s go and enjoy discovering Costa Rica on four wheels, a fantastic, child-friendly country.